Equivalence between divisibility and monotonic decrease of information in classical and quantum stochastic processes: The quantum case

-\textit{The quantum case.}---We now turn to the case in which the discrete-time dynamical mapping is fully quantum, i.e., the channels in the sequence $(\mN^i)_{i\ge0}$ are linear, CPTP maps with non-commuting outputs.
+We now turn to the case in which the discrete-time dynamical mapping is fully quantum, i.e., the channels in the sequence $(\mN^i)_{i\ge0}$ are linear, CPTP maps with non-commuting outputs.
 In this case, it is customary to allow the evolving quantum system, originally associated with the Hilbert space $\sH_S$, to be part of a larger system, associated with a tensor product space $\sH_{S'}\otimes\sH_S$.
-In fact, while in principle the ancillary system $S'$ can be arbitrary, without loss of generality we can restrict it to be a copy of $S$, i.e., $\sH_{S'}\cong\sH_S$.
-Accordingly, we reformulate Definition~\ref{def:info-dec} to take into account such possible extensions: \begin{definition} A discrete-time dynamical mapping $(\mN^i)_{i\ge0}$ is said to be \emph{completely information decreasing} if and only if, for any finite ensemble $\widetilde{\mE}=\{p(x);\rho^x_{S'S}\}_x$ of states on $\sH_{S'}\otimes\sH_S\cong\sH_S^{\otimes 2}$, the ordered sequence of guessing probabilities $(\pg(\widetilde{\mE}_i))_{i\ge 0}$, where $\widetilde{\mE}_i:=\{p(x);(\id_{S'}\otimes\mN^i_S)(\rho_{S'S}^x)\}_x$, is monotonically non-increasing, i.e., $\pg(\widetilde{\mE}_i)\ge\pg(\widetilde{\mE}_{i+1})$ for all $i\ge 0$. \end{definition} Using the partial ordering notation $\succeq$ previously introduced, we can equivalently say that the process described by the dynamical mapping $(\mN^i)_{i\ge 0}$ is completely information decreasing if and only if $(\id_{S'}\otimes\mN^0_S)\succeq(\id_{S'}\otimes\mN^1_S)\succeq\cdots\succeq(\id_{S'}\otimes\mN^N_S)$.
-Then, the following statement holds (for a more general statement and its proof, see Lemma~3 in the Supplemental Material~\cite{appendix}): \begin{proposition}[Quantum case] A given discrete-time dynamical mapping is divisible if and only if it is completely information decreasing. \end{proposition}
+Accordingly, we reformulate Definition~\ref{def:info-dec} to take into account such possible extensions: \begin{definition} A discrete-time dynamical mapping $(\mN^i)_{i\ge0}$ is said to be \emph{completely information decreasing} if and only if, for any auxiliary Hilbert space $\sH_{S'}$ and for any finite ensemble $\widetilde{\mE}=\{p(x);\rho^x_{S'S}\}_x$ of states on $\sH_{S'}\otimes\sH_S$, the ordered sequence of guessing probabilities $(\pg(\widetilde{\mE}_i))_{i\ge 0}$, where is monotonically non-increasing, i.e., for all $i\ge 0$. \end{definition} Using the partial ordering notation $\succeq$ previously introduced, we can equivalently say that the process described by the dynamical mapping $(\mN^i)_{i\ge 0}$ is completely information decreasing if and only if for all auxiliary systems $S'$.
+Then, the following statement holds: \begin{proposition}[Quantum case] A given discrete-time quantum dynamical mapping is divisible if and only if it is completely information decreasing. \end{proposition}